fossgis/osmdata/master/README.md

     --automount
 ```

-* You should now be able to log into the server as root (`hcloud server ssh
+* You should now be able to log into the master server as root (`hcloud server
-  osmdata`) and see a volume mounted somewhere under `/mnt`.
+  ssh osmdata`) and see a volume mounted somewhere under `/mnt`.
 * Copy the script `init.sh` to the new server and run it as `root` user:

 ```